Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Volkswagen.
-Massive scandal, broke out in September 2015 as reports flowed that Europe’s number one car manufacturer deliberately tricked pollution tests.
+Massive scandal broke out in September 2015 as reports flowed that Europe’s number one car manufacturer deliberately tricked pollution tests.
 Another world enveloping scandal as 11 million cars of various well-known and respected brands could be called in for revision.

 Without going into details, the technical and scientific know-how and manufacturing prowess to pull this off this scandal are amazing.
-It involves diesel fuel which is great for gas mileage but terrible for pollution emissions.
-Scientists could not reduce the pollutants so they decided to invent a device that detects WHEN a car is have a pollution test run and cheat the test by changing the program to emit less pollution.
+It involves diesel fuel, which is great for gas mileage but terrible for pollution emissions.
+Scientists could not reduce the pollutants so they decided to invent a device that detects WHEN a car is having a pollution test run and cheat the test by changing the program to emit less pollution.

 Don’t ask me the mechanism, I don’t have a clue.
-The Explanation isn’t interested in the mechanics, it goes beyond that to the type of mind that would think up such an incredibly devious system and deploy it on such a large scale.
+The Explanation isn’t interested in the mechanics; it goes beyond that to the type of mind that would think up such an incredibly devious system and deploy it on such a large scale.
 Maybe employees didn’t have a clue as to what this ‘device’ was for … but think and imagine how many people are involved in manufacturing cars and installing these diesel motors.

 I’m in the process of completing the writing of Audit of the Universe, book 2 in The Explanation series.
 Audit is a survey of the Universe with a focus on Earth and Mankind.
 It asks a very simple question: Is the proverbial half-full, half-empty glass getting fuller or emptier?
 Are we creating or solving more of our worldwide problems?

 This post deals with a small aspect of that question, well, maybe not so small after all.
 It asks: Are we even aware of all the muck and I should add, for balance, the positives that are going on behind the scenes?
 Yes, true, we hear more about scandals, dirt sells more newspapers than cleanliness.